lino-framework/book/docs/dev/site.rst

 :setting:`SITE` in your :ref:`settings`, and this variable must contain an instance of the :class:`Site` class .

-The :class:`Site` is the base class for representing a "Lino application".
+The :class:`Site` is the base class for representing a :term:`Lino application`.
 This concept brings an additional level of encapsulation to Django.

 If you knew Django before Lino, you might imagine the :class:`Site` *class* as a kind of a "project template".
 Read :doc:`application` if you wonder why we chose that name.
+Django settings usually contain simple values (strings, integers, or lists or dictionaries thereof).
+But Lino's :setting:`SITE` setting holds a *Python object*, which has methods that can be called by application code at runtime.

 A `Site` has attributes like :attr:`Site.verbose_name` (the "short" user-visible name) and the :attr:`Site.version` which are used by the